dtonhofer/prolog_code/unpacked/onepointfour_semver/README.md

 There are two files:

 - [`semver.pl`](semver.pl) - Code in the form of an [SWI-Prolog module](https://eu.swi-prolog.org/pldoc/man?section=modules).
 - [`semver.plt`](semver.plt) - Unit tests in the form of several [plunit](https://eu.swi-prolog.org/pldoc/doc_for?object=section(%27packages/plunit.html%27)) modules.

-Note that github can't syntax-highlight the `.plt` file correctly: it consider it to be gnuplot code, leading to a mess.
+(Note that github can't syntax-highlight the `.plt` file correctly.
+It consider it to be gnuplot code, leading to a mess.)

-The `.plt` file also includes unit tests for semver string disassembly based on PCRE (Perl Compatible Regular Expressions) as provided by [`library(pcre)`](https://eu.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pcre.html%27))).
+The `.plt` file includes unit tests for semver string disassembly based on PCRE (Perl Compatible Regular Expressions) as provided by [`library(pcre)`](https://eu.swi-prolog.org/pldoc/doc_for?object=section(%27packages/pcre.html%27))).
 These tests not essential and can be commented out if one does not want to bother with PCRE.